-The diagnosis of blunt injury requires the assistance of radiological techniques such as ultrasonography and CT scan of the chest.
+The diagnosis of blunt injury requires the assistance of radiological techniques such as ultrasonography and computed tomography (CT) scans of the chest.
 In many cases, penetrating injury can be diagnosed simply by clinical examination and medical history.

 - In most cases of pneumothorax, the diagnosis can be established by simple clinical examination.
-At that time, the physician might notice a dampening of the breathing sounds due to the decrease in transmission of lung sounds through the collection of air.
-The physician can also notice a decrease in vocal resonance and vocal fremitus.
+At that time, the physician might notice a dampening of breathing sounds due to the decrease in transmission of lung sounds through the collection of air.
 The percussion of the chest wall results in hyper resonant vibrations.

-- Additional radiological examination, such as chest X-Ray and CT Scan, can be done to confirm the diagnosis.
-In the chest X-Ray of Pneumothorax, the shift of the mediastinum to the opposite side of the pneumothorax could be noted.
+- Additional radiological examinations, such as chest X-Ray and CT scan, can be done to confirm the diagnosis.

 - Pain management forms an integral part of the therapy.
 Opioids are avoided to the best possible extent due to the fear of respiratory depression.

-- The management of Pneumothorax depends on the amount of air which is collected in the pleural cavity.
-In case of small collection, it would resolve spontaneously, but in case of large pneumothorax, the air needs to be removed with the help of a syringe or a test tube.
+- The management of pneumothorax depends on the amount of air which is collected in the pleural cavity.

 - A small pneumothorax is most likely to resolve on its own, whereas, tension pneumothorax should be first treated with an emergency needle thoracotomy followed by a definitive chest tube.

 Rib fractures and flail chest:

 - Rib fractures do not require any special form of treatment other than pain control.